Nintendo Switch vertical grip could make it easier to play arcade classics

 A new Kickstarter campaign wants to bring better vertical gaming to your Nintendo Switch.

-Video game collectible maker Fangamer launched the Kickstarter on Thursday for something called the Flip Grip, which lets people more easily and portably play certain games in their vertical "TATE mode" orientation.
+Fangamer, a video game collectible maker, launched the campaign on Thursday for the Flip Grip, an accessory that lets you play games in their vertical "TATE mode" orientation more easily.
 Jeremy Parish, a retro game expert, author and former game journalist, is working on the device with engineer Mike Choi.

 "Until now, using the Switch in vertical mode required propping up the console sideways on a stand to use as a tabletop system," the Kickstarter page reads.
 "The Flip Grip makes portable vertical-mode gaming possible.
 Simply slide the Switch into the Flip Grip, then attach Joy-Cons."